Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module 19 - Defender for Storage.md

 ![Sign in](../Images/terminal4.png?raw=true)
 11. In Visual Studio Code, run **python ./antimalware.py**.
 Make sure you are in the folder where you have the python file.
 In this example, the file is located in Downloads.
 ![Results](../Images/terminal5.png?raw=true)
-12. In the results you will see you have 2 files: "ContosoSecretRecipe.txt" and "TotallyNotMalware.txt".
-Both files where declared in your code.
-The first file was a benign one, that's why it shows a checkmark ✅ right next to its path.
-The second file was an Eicar one that the Malware Scanning scan result identifies as malicious, that's why it has an X ❌ next to its path.
-In the results you will also have values as: etag, last_modified, and the blob index tags with the scan result and time when the scan was performed.
+12. In the results you will see you have 2 files: "ContosoSecretRecipe.txt"
+    and "TotallyNotMalware.txt".
+Both files were declared in your code.
+The
+    first file was a benign one, that's why it shows a checkmark ✅ right
+    next to its path.
+The second file was an Eicar one that the Malware
+    Scanning scan result identifies as malicious, that's why it has an X ❌
+    next to its path.
+In the results you will also have values such as:
+    `etag`, `last_modified`, and the blob index tags with the scan result
+    and the time when the scan was performed.

 ## 📖 Exercise 9: Set up "Send scan results to Log Analytics" and read it